vosslab/macos-ai-screenshot-renamer/README.md

 # macOS AI Screenshot Renamer

-This README provides setup instructions, installation steps, and how to run the program.

----

-## 🚀 macOS AI Screenshot Renamer

 A Python script that extracts text, generates AI captions, and intelligently renames macOS screenshots using OCR and LLMs.

 ---